-Notice that in both the King James and the New King James Version, the word "are" is in italics.
-This means that it is not in the original, but was supplied by the translators.
+Notice that in both the King James and the New King James versions, the word "are" is in italics.
+This means that it is not in the original Greek, but was supplied by the translators.
 And it can be misleading.
-For example, my father before his death arranged to have his dead body cremated.
+For example, before his death my father arranged to have his dead body cremated.
 His ashes were put into an urn and placed in a cemetery.
 That is where he is now.
 We know that he is dead, but the cemetery is where his ashes are located.

 In the same way, the lake of fire is where the beast and false prophet will be cast-and is where their ashes will be!
-In time sequence, the beast and false prophet "were cast" (a better rendering of the Greek phrase in Revelation 20:10) into the lake of fire a thousand years before the devil.
+In time sequence, the beast and false prophet "had been thrown" (as the NIV translation states in Revelation 20:10) into the lake of fire a thousand years before the devil (Revelation 19:20).